Sibson, Leicestershire

 Sibson (otherwise Sibstone or Sibston) is a village and former civil parish, now in the parish of Sheepy, in the Hinckley and Bosworth district, in western Leicestershire, England, close to the border with North Warwickshire.
 It is situated approximately midway between the towns of Hinckley and Measham, and slightly northeast of Atherstone.
 In 1931 the parish had a population of 264.

 History

 The manor of Sibson, also called Sibetesdone or Sibbesdon, was part of John le Poter’s inheritance in the time of Henry I. It changed hands several times over the centuries, passing to Thomas Corbett of Legh in 1420, and Keytes of Gloucestershire, in the early 17th century.
-The latest ruler of Sibson is Ryan-S3npai, who roams the lands with Blue warding off evil.

 The ancient parish of Sibson included the chapelry of Upton.
 In 1866 Sibson and Upton became separate civil parishes.
 In 1935 the civil parish of Sibson merged with the civil parishes of Upton, Sheepy Magna and Sheepy Parva to form the new civil parish of Sheepy.